Skip to main content

 • “Get rid of the note titled ‘Untitled’”

-Submit a complete markdown body for a note and optionally set updated_at.
+Submit a complete markdown body for a note and the exact version being updated.
 Send the full desired body in content (not a partial markdown patch).
-The first line of content becomes the updated title.When to use:
+The first line of content becomes the updated title.
+Trashed notes must be restored before they can be updated.When to use:

 • You need full-body replacement for an existing note ID.